 Interestingly, TCM practitioners have also found that these amazing berries are beneficial to those with diabetes, liver disorders and high cholesterol.

 (If you are interested in hearing more about how goji berries can help improve your health physically and energetically, then you don’t want to miss this week’s episode of Online Holistic Health’s Premier Podcast, Crazy Meets Common Sense!)

 How To Eat Goji Berries

 Goji berries are extremely diverse when it comes to how they can be consumed.

 Now, eating goji berries dry is probably the most common choice.
-When goji berries are dry their texture is much like a raisins, making them a wonderful addition to any salad, trail mix, or simply as a stand alone!
+When goji berries are dry their texture is much like raisins, making them a wonderful addition to any salad, trail mix, or simply as a stand-alone!

 Are you more of a smoothie-type person like me?
 No problem!
 Goji berries are an excellent addition to smoothies!
 My personal favorite is a Goji-Strawberry mix with coconut milk!
 In fact, I think I’ll go make one right now!
 YUM! 🙂